relliott-dev/login-system/README.md

 ## Usage

-To start using the login system, direct your browser to the installation path.
-Users can register a new account or log in using their existing credentials.
+After setup, open the project in your browser and navigate to the installation path.
+Users can register, log in, or recover their password using the provided interfaces.

 Refer to individual script comments for more detailed instructions on each feature.